chef/chef-web-docs/content/cloud_security.md

 ## Shared Cloud Responsibility Model

 A shared responsibility model is a cloud security framework that dictates the security obligations of a cloud computing provider and its users to ensure accountability.
-This shared model can help relieve the customer's operational burden as AWS operates, manages, and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the service operates. **Security** and **Compliance** are a shared responsibility between AWS and the customer.
+This shared model can help relieve the customer's operational burden as AWS operates, manages, and controls the components from the host operating system and virtualization layer down to the physical security of the facilities in which the service operates. **Security** and **Compliance** are a shared responsibilities between AWS and the customer.

 In other words, the shared responsibility model means the cloud provider is responsible for the security of the cloud, while the customer is responsible for security in the cloud.

+### Approaches to the AWS Shared Responsibility Model

+Amazon’s responsibilities fall into two categories in the AWS shared responsibility model.
+The first is the hardware, including all Regions, Availability Zones, and Edge Locations of the AWS global infrastructure.
+The second category is managing the software for the compute, storage, database, and networking aspects of cloud computing.

+The customer, meanwhile, controls the data and configurations within that cloud environment.
+In the AWS Shared Responsibility Model, customer responsibility falls into categories such as:

+- Customer data stored in the cloud
+- Platform, application, and identity & access management
+- Operating system, network, and firewall configuration
+- Data encryption, integrity, and authentication

+The **AWS Shared Responsibility Model** outlines how AWS commits to their cloud's security and where customers need to focus on security in the cloud.

+As a customer/company managing your own IT infrastructure (either bare metal or VMs) need to create a strategy and practice to manage all the elements depicted on the screen.
+AWS commits to the security of its platform and distributed infrastructure as a service to their customer.
+Their expertise and scale provide a massive benefit for customers, but you still need to have a plan to secure everything.

+{{< figure src="/images/inspec/cloud_security_aws_shared_model.png" title="Cloud Shared Responsibility Model" >}}

+#### Categories in Cloud Shared Responsibility Model

+There are three categories of responsibilities in the Shared Responsibility Model:

+- Inherited controls - Responsibilities that are always the providers.

+  The security responsibilities that are always the providers relate to safeguarding the infrastructure itself and access to patching, the configuration of the physical hosts and the physical network on which the compute instances run, and where the storage and other resources reside.
+The security tasks extend by protecting end-user data, applications, operating systems, endpoints, and network traffic.

+- Customer-specific infrastructure - Responsibilities that are always the customers.

+  The security responsibilities that are always the customer’s include managing users and their access privileges (identity and access management), safeguarding cloud accounts from unauthorized access, the encryption and protection of cloud-based data assets, security of the zone data, and managing its security posture compliance.

+- Shared controls - Responsibilities that vary depending on the service model.

+  - Infrastructure as a Service (IaaS)): A hybrid approach where organizations can manage some of their data and applications on-premise while relying on cloud providers to manage servers, hardware, networking, virtualization, and storage needs.

+  - Platform as a Service (PaaS): Provides organizations the ability to streamline their application development and delivery by providing a custom application framework that automatically manages operating systems, software updates, storage, and supporting infrastructure in the cloud.

+  - Software as a Service (SaaS): Cloud-based software hosted online and typically available on a subscription basis.
+Third-party providers manage all potential technical issues, such as data, middleware, servers, and storage, minimizing IT resource expenditures and streamlining maintenance and support functions.

+For inherited controls, you can rely on AWS to provide the security of the cloud itself.
+For customer-specific security tasks, the apps and configurations specific to your unique circumstances are running on the AWS platform.
+For example, planning on managing the security of your instances, including user access controls (IAM), managing patches in your operating systems, and which firewall ports are open or closed in your instances.

 ## Cloud Security Posture Management

 Cloud Security Posture Management (CSPM) automates the identification and remediation of risks across cloud infrastructures, including Infrastructure as a Service (IaaS), Software as a Service (Saas), and Platform as a Service (PaaS).
-CSPM is used for risk visualization and assessment, incident response, compliance monitoring, and DevOps integration and can uniformly apply best practices for cloud security to hybrid, multi-cloud, and container environments.
+CSPM is used for risk visualization assessment, incident response, compliance monitoring, and DevOps integration and can uniformly apply best practices for cloud security to hybrid, multi-cloud, and container environments.
 CSPM involves threat intelligence, detection, and remediation that works across complex collections of cloud-based applications.

 CSPM tools play an essential role in securing a cloud environment by reducing the possibility of data breaches.
-According to Gartner report, misconfiguration of the cloud environment is one of the more common mistakes in the cloud that can lead to a data breach.
+According to a Gartner report, misconfiguration of the cloud environment is one of the more common mistakes in the cloud that can lead to a data breach.
 Using a CSPM tool can reduce cloud-based security incidents due to misconfigurations by 80%.

 ## Introducing Chef's Cloud Security